 Risk bearing capacity

-Maximum of the farmers had moderate level of risk bearing capacity (38.8%), followed by farmers with farmers with low level of capability (37.5%).
-Whereas the 22.5% of farmers responded to have high level of risk bearing capacity.
-1.2% farmer responded that they were completely in capable to bear any risk.
+The majority of farmers had moderate level of risk-bearing capacity (38.8%), followed by farmers with farmers with low level of risk-bearing capability (37.5%).
+Whereas 22.5% of farmers responded to have high level of risk-bearing capacity.
+1.2% farmer responded that they were completely unable

+to bear any risk.

 Figure 10:Risk bearing capacity of respondent’s